alepez/jxxson/README.md

 }
 ````

-If primitive types aren't enough, you can define translator of custom types.
-In this example a custom type `Item` is bound to a json structure.
+If primitive types aren't enough, you can define bind custom types to a json structure:

 ````cpp
 struct Item {